 COMM 481.
 Print Media Lab - A guided studies course in which students may receive course credit for advanced readings and special on-campus projects in print journalism.
 Prerequisite: consent of instructor.
 Offered every term.
-One-half to three semester hours.
+One to three semester hours.

 COMM 482.
-Visual Media Lab - A guided studies course in which students may receive course credit for advanced readings and special on-campus projects in television, video, film, and other visual media.
+Visual Media Lab - A guided studies course in which students may receive course credit for advanced readings and special oncampus projects in television, video, film, and other visual media.
 Prerequisite: consent of instructor.
 Course offering to be announced.
 One to three semester hours.

 COMM 483.
-Public Relations Lab - A guided studies course in which students may receive course credit for advanced readings and special on-campus projects in public relations.
+Public Relations Lab - A guided studies course in which students may receive course credit for advanced readings and special oncampus projects in public relations.
 Prerequisite: consent of instructor.
 Course offering to be announced.
 One to three semester hours.

 COMM 484.
 Radio Lab - An opportunity for students to work with the campus FM radio station WUMC 90.5.
-COMM 284 plus two hours of 484 are required of all broadcasting majors to be taken during the sophomore and junior years.
-Students perform a variety of tasks from administrative duties to on-air board shifts.
-Non-broadcasting majors may enroll with consent of the instructor.
+Students perform a variety of tasks from administrative duties and creating promotional announcements to onair board shifts.
+Non-communications majors may enroll in this lab.
 Offered every term.
 One to three semester hours.